 What’s so special?

-The FIA F4 is a jump-in-and-drive car.
+The FIA F4 is a jump-in-and-drive car, especially with our setups.
 It’s easy enough for beginners to handle, but more than fast enough to be enjoyable at a professional level – the car appeared just this month in a big Esports event held on iRacing.